East Ilsley: Rail

 East Ilsley's nearest station is Didcot Parkway, providing direct services to the West, West Midlands and London.
 Historically, the village was served by Compton railway station, which opened in 1882 and closed in 1962, on the Didcot, Newbury and Southampton Railway.

 Buses

 East Ilsley is served by buses 6 and 6A from Newbury.

 Roads and footpaths

 The Ridgeway long-distance footpath passes through a subway below the A34, approximately one mile north of the village.

 Racehorse training

 Racehorses have been trained at East Ilsley for about 200 years, as an offshoot from the economic centre of training in the United Kingdom and Ireland, ten miles west at Lambourn.
+Hugh Morrison trains racehorses at Summerdown, East Ilsley.

+At Keats Gore, a mansion near East Ilsley, the celebrated racehorse Eclipse was foaled in 1764, and afterwards trained.
+He was later moved to Cannons Park near Edgware.

 Demography

 Of its 216 homes in 2011, the majority in this parish were owner-occupied; just over 10% were socially rented.